Difference between Financial Planning And Investment Planning

 Create a diversified and goal-based investment portfolio.

 Keep a track of your investment plan.
 Check frequently, whether your investment portfolio is strong enough to help you meet your financial goals.

 A constant study and research about the market, companies you have invested in, their philosophies and growth strategy will help you determine when is it the right time to exit.
 Hence, last but not the least, plan your exit strategy.

 What Is Investment Planning?

 Investment planning is an aspect of financial planning.
-Investment planning consist of factors like understanding your risk tolerance, diversification of your portfolio, understanding your current financial circumstances, asset allocation, determining your financial goals, budgeting, etc. determining all these aspects you can create your investment plan that will help you accomplish your financial goals.
+Investment planning consists of factors like understanding your risk tolerance, diversification of your portfolio, understanding your current financial circumstances, asset allocation, determining your financial goals, budgeting, etc. determining all these aspects you can create the investment plan that will help you accomplish your financial goals.